Asset analysis

 Now you have an overview of the methodology of the risk assessment, which is a key element in context establishment before continuing the process.

-Knowing your threat actors can help in identifying threats that are targeted towards your organisation in particular.
+Knowing your threat actors can help in identifying threats (and assess their likelihood) that are targeted towards your organisation in particular.

 A threat actor can be an individual, a group or entity that carries out malicious activities with the intent of causing harm to an organisation’s IT security and its data.
-One of the most common types of threat actors are cybercriminals.
-Their aim is to achieve financial gain by stealing data and/or sensitive information (such as credit card data, personal information).
-They can achieve their goal through for example phishing attacks, ransomware, or malware.
-Another example is state-sponsored actors who are backed by governments and conduct cyber espionage, sabotage, or other offensive activities to advance their nation's interests.
+One of the most common types of threat actors, are cybercriminals.
+Their aim is to achieve financial gain by stealing or manipulating data and/or sensitive information (such as credit card data, personal information).
+They can achieve their goal through, for example, phishing attacks, ransomware, or malware.
+Another example is state-sponsored actors who actors who are backed by governments and conduct cyber espionage, sabotage, or other offensive activities to advance their nation's interests.

 See illustration of Threat actors tool below.